 Goa is easily accessible by rail and air.
 Since flight tickets are not always cheap, and spontaneous Goa plans are the best, you should definitely consider exploring Goa by road once.
 If you're in Bangalore, it would be an adventure you'll forever remember.
 Each route will give you a different experience altogether.
 Goa is about 650 - 700 km from Bangalore depending upon the route you choose to take.

-There Are Two Ways to take a Road Trip to Goa
+There Are Two Ways to Take a Road Trip From Bangalore to Goa

 By Car/BikeThe routes which can be taken are: